grafana/quickpizza/README.md

 The app is built using [SvelteKit](https://kit.svelte.dev/) for the frontend and [Go](https://go.dev/) for the backend.

 The tests written for `QuickPizza` demonstrates the basic and advanced functionalities of k6, ranging from a basic load test to using different modules and extensions.
+QuickPizza is used in the the [k6-oss-workshop](https://github.com/grafana/k6-oss-workshop).

 ## Requirements